Jaskaransingh19/Projects/Blog Website/README.md

 A web-based application that provides customers to post their travel experiences.

 ## Our Goal:
-We have created this project to provide customers a travel blog that allows other customers to share their travel experience at the location.
+We have created this project to provide customers a travel blog that allows other customers to share their travel experience and allow new travelers to get some insite on what to expect and what to do in their destination.

 ## About the Team: